 EAST AUSTIN CHURCHES

 “East Austin is only East Austin for its history, and churches tell its story.” - Associate Minister Floyd Baker Jr.

 An ongoing social documentary project about churches in East Austin and the changing physical and cultural landscapes surrounding them.
 The project was awarded a grant by the Dallas Museum of Art and some of the images are now a part of the Wittliff Collections at Texas State University.
 The Austin American-Statesman published a full spread feature of select images and the nonprofits SixSquare and Preservation Austin hosted a solo exhibit and community forum for the project.

 Undoubtedly, churches are a focal point of East Austin's history.
-As this area of the city undergoes rapid changes to its physical and cultural landscape, the traditional role of churches as the center of community life has shifted.
-Using medium format film, this project in progress documents the smaller African American churches and congregations in the neighborhood.
+As this area of the city undergoes rapid changes, the traditional role of churches as the center of community life has shifted.
+Using medium format film, this project in progress documents the smaller African American churches and congregations in neighborhoods throughout East Austin.
 These churches embody a culture with a vibrant past, a resilient present, and a potentially tenuous future.
 They contain a rich heritage and perspective that this project hopes to acknowledge and honor.